alexvmt/surface_water_mapping/README.md

 # Surface water mapping using Sentinel-1 and Google Earth Engine

-## Workflow in Google Earth Engine Code Editor
+## Workflow using the Google Earth Engine Code Editor

 1. Check data availability for date and region of interest using `check_data_availability.js`
 2. Map surface water for date and region of interest using `map_surface_water.js`